karimacuna2008/karimacuna2008/README.md

 - 👋 Hi, I’m @karimacuna2008
-- 👀 I’m interested in a full transition into Data Science.
 - 🌱 I’m currently learning ML/AI, Statistics and Programming.
 - 💞️ I’m looking to any chance too collaborate, I want to learn and help if possible.
 - 📫 If you have any opportunity to me, please reach me via mail: karimacuna2008@gmail.com